 For Home Care Packages, once the assignment of a Package has been made, a client has 56 calendar days to enter into a Home Care Agreement with an approved provider.
 Clients are able to apply for an extension of 28 days, giving them a total of 84 calendar days in which to enter into an agreement with a provider.
 This time period is not captured in the elapsed times data for Home Care Packages reported below.

 If a client has not entered into a Home Care Agreement by the required time, their Home Care Package will be withdrawn.
-If the client later decides that they want to receive home care services, they can re join the National Priority System (NPS).
-They will re-enter the NPS based on their approval date and hence are not disadvantaged (Department of Health 2017b).
+If the client later decides that they want to receive home care services, they can rejoin the National Priority System (NPS).
+They will re-enter the NPS based on their approval date and are not disadvantaged (Department of Health and Aged Care 2017b).

-The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of aged care services.
+The performance indicator framework provides information on equity, effectiveness and efficiency, and distinguishes the outputs and outcomes of aged care services.

 Improvements to performance reporting for aged care services are ongoing and include identifying data sources to fill gaps in reporting for performance indicators and measures, and improving the comparability and completeness of data.

 Outputs are the services delivered (while outcomes are the impact of these services on the status of an individual or group) (see section 1).
 Output information is also critical for equitable, efficient and effective management of government services.

 Outcomes are the impact of services on the status of an individual or group (see section 1).

 - Use by different groups – most recent data for all measures are comparable and complete